 78. Sugar increases the risk of Alzheimer Disease.

 How many symptoms do you have that appear on this list?
-What would it be like for you if those achy knees were "old age" but were the outcome of too much sugar?
+What would it be like for you if those achy knees weren’t "old age" but were the outcome of too much sugar?

 Place a list of your symptoms in the comments section below.
 Let' see if the lists that show up here serve as motivators for all of us to kick the sugar habit.